Converting 108°F to Celsius: A thorough look

 -

 Approximation Techniques: For quick estimations, one can use simplified approximations.
-For instance, subtracting 30 from the Fahrenheit temperature and then dividing by 2 gives a rough estimate of the Celsius equivalent.
-However, this method lacks accuracy and is not recommended for precise measurements.
+As an example, subtracting 30 from the Fahrenheit temperature and then dividing by 2 gives a rough estimate of the Celsius equivalent.
+That said, this method lacks accuracy and is not recommended for precise measurements.

 Frequently Asked Questions (FAQ)